jfrog/terraform-provider-artifactory/docs/data-sources/artifactory_user.md

-# Artifactory Group Data Source
+# Artifactory User Data Source

 Provides an Artifactory user data source.
 This can be used to read the configuration of users in artifactory.